 Foreign Corrupt Practices Act

-The Foreign Corrupt Practices Act ("FCPA") generally makes it unlawful to give or offer to give, directly or indirectly, anything of value to foreign government officials, foreign political parties, party officials, or candidates for public office where the purpose of doing so is to: (1) influence any act, or failure to act, in the official capacity of that foreign official or party; or (2) induce that foreign official or party to use influence to affect a decision of a foreign government or agency, in order to obtain or retain business for anyone or to direct business to anyone.
-This provision governs all employees of comScore, whether located inside or outside of the United States.
+The FCPA generally makes it unlawful to give or offer to give, directly or indirectly, anything of value to foreign government officials, foreign political parties, party officials, or candidates for public office where the purpose of doing so is to: (1) influence any act, or failure to act, in the official capacity of that foreign official or party; or (2) induce that foreign official or party to use influence to affect a decision of a foreign government or agency, in order to obtain or retain business for anyone or to direct business to anyone.
+This provision governs all Employees of comScore, whether located inside or outside of the United States.

 Agreeing with competitors: